Is there a ‘right’ formula for motherhood? I think there is.

 Remembering you’re enough is vital to being a good mama, because then you can drop the worry and embrace how you mother your children.

 “There’s no way to be a perfect mother and a million ways to be a good one”

 The best way to rock motherhood is to be ourselves.
-Sure, we must become more selfless, more organised, and more patient versions of ourselves, when we become mothers.
+Sure, we must become more selfless, more organized, and more patient versions of ourselves, when we become mothers.

-But we needn’t change what makes us unique to fit into some pre-cut mould of what mamas should be.
+But we needn’t change what makes us unique to fit into some pre-cut mold of what mamas should be.

-And as big as those things can seem, they’re very minor when it come to motherhood.
+And as big as those things can seem, they’re very minor when it comes to motherhood.
 They only feel big because they are what people see.

 You – the mama hiding from your toddler who is suddenly obsessed with breastfeeding – you’re so enough!

 And the mama with eyes watering from exhaustion, and wondering why your baby won’t sleep and what you’re doing wrong (nothing, by the way)… you’re enough!